Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

   pmatch' x f = x # (plam $ \inner -> f (PJust inner)) # (pdelay $ f PNothing)
 ```

-This is a [scott encoded representation of the familiar `Maybe` data type](./CONCEPTS.md#scott-encoding).
+This is a [Scott encoded representation of the familiar `Maybe` data type](./CONCEPTS.md#scott-encoding).
 As you can see, `PInner` of `PMaybe` is actually a Plutarch level function.
-And that's exactly why `pcon'` creates a _function_. `pmatch'`, then, simply "matches" on the function - scott encoding fashion.
+And that's exactly why `pcon'` creates a _function_. `pmatch'`, then, simply "matches" on the function - Scott encoding fashion.

-> Jack: Scott

 You should always use `pcon` and `pmatch` instead of `pcon'` and `pmatch'` - these are provided by the `PCon` and `PMatch` typeclasses: